ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 It is suggested to add a subfolder for the images (e.g. `img/` for all and any images).
 Images that are used in multiple different articles must go to the `/wiki/shared/` folder while those used for a single article are to be placed inside their folders for linking.

-#### Metadata

-To maintain consistency between all images on the osu! wiki, all images must adhere to the following image standards.

 #### Formats and quality

-Images used in the osu! wiki must be in JPG format at quality 8 (80).
+Images used in the osu! wiki must be in JPG format at quality 8 (80 or 80%, depending on the program).
 If the image contains transparency or needs to have its text be readable, use the PNG format instead.
 The `.gif` format can be used if the image contains an animation, but should scarcely used as they may take longer to load.

 ##### File size

-Images must be under 2 megabytes or they will fail to load.
+Images must be under 2 megabytes or they will fail to load, downscaling and using JPG at 80% is almost always under the size limit.

 #### File names